 - Falls from height off a scaffolding due to unstable scaffold, missing safety rails, or poorly constructed scaffolding.

-- Injuries to construction workers or pedestrians due to falling scaffolding.
+- Injuries to construction workers or pedestrians due to a scaffolding that has collapsed.

-- Injuries suffered by construction workers and pedestrians die to falling objects from a scaffold.
+- Injuries suffered by construction workers and pedestrians due to falling objects from a scaffold.

 Common Injuries Caused by Scaffolding Accidents

 Due to the dangerous nature of work involving a scaffolding, scaffold injuries have the potential to be severe.
 The most common types of injuries sustained in scaffolding accidents include: